guusj/books/Warbreaker_BrandonSanderson.md

 True, by many people’s standards, Siri wasn’t “unimportant.”
 She was, after all, the daughter of a king.
 Fortunately, her father had four living children, and Siri—at seventeen years of age—was the youngest.
 Fafen, the daughter just older than Siri, had done the family duty and become a monk.
 Above Fafen was Ridger, the eldest son.
 He would inherit the throne.
 And then there was Vivenna.
 Siri sighed as she walked down the path back to the city.
 Vivenna, the firstborn, was . . . well . . .
 Vivenna.
 Beautiful, poised, perfect in most every way.
 It was a good thing, too, considering the fact that she was betrothed to a god.
 Either way, Siri—as fourth child—was redundant.
 Vivenna and Ridger had to focus on their studies; Fafen had to do her work in the pastures and homes.
 Siri, however, could get away with being unimportant.
 That meant she could disappear into the wilderness for hours at a time.
 People would notice, of course, and she _would_ get into trouble.
 Yet even her father would have to admit that her disappearance hadn’t caused much inconvenience.
 The city got along just fine without Siri—in fact, it tended to do a little better when she wasn’t around.
 Unimportance.
 To another, it might have been offensive.
 To Siri it was a blessing.
 She smiled, walking into the city proper.
 She drew the inevitable stares.
 While Bevalis was technically the capital of Idris, it wasn’t that big, and everyone knew her by sight.
 Judging by the stories Siri had heard from passing ramblemen, her home was hardly even a village compared with the massive metropolises in other nations.
 She liked it the way it was, even with the muddy streets, the thatched cottages, and the boring—yet sturdy—stone walls.
 Women chasing runaway geese, men pulling donkeys laden with spring seed, and children leading sheep on their way to pasture.
 A grand city in Xaka, Hudres, or even terrible Hallandren might have exotic sights, but it would be crowded with faceless, shouting, jostling crowds, and haughty noblemen.
 Not Siri’s preference; she generally found even Bevalis to be a bit busy for her.
 _Still_, she thought, looking down at her utilitarian grey dress, _I’ll bet those cities have more colors.
 That’s something I might like to see._
 Her hair wouldn’t stand out so much there.
 As usual, the long locks had gone blond with joy while she’d been out in the fields.
 She concentrated, trying to rein them in, but she was only able to bring the color to a dull brown.
 As soon as she stopped focusing, her hair just went back to the way it had been.
 She’d never been very good at controlling it.
 Not like Vivenna.
 As she continued through the town, a group of small figures began trailing her.
 She smiled, pretending to ignore the children until one of them was brave enough to run forward and tug on her dress.
 Then she turned, smiling.
 They regarded her with solemn faces.
-Idris children were trained even at this age to avoid shameful outbursts of emotion.
+Idrian children were trained even at this age to avoid shameful outbursts of emotion.
 Austrin teachings said there was nothing wrong with feelings, but drawing attention to yourself with them was wrong.
 Siri had never been very devout.
 It wasn’t her fault, she reasoned, if Austre had made her with a distinct inability to obey.
 The children waited patiently until Siri reached into her apron and pulled out a couple of brightly colored flowers.
 The children’s eyes opened wide, gazing at the vibrant colors.
 Three of the flowers were blue, one yellow.
 The flowers stood out starkly against the town’s determined drabness.
 Other than what one could find in the skin and eyes of the people, there wasn’t a drop of color in sight.
 Stones had been whitewashed, clothing bleached grey or tan.
 All to keep the color away.
 For without color, there could be no Awakeners.